-In order to make informed breeding decisions, APHA offers the following color coat tests.
-Contact the APHA MemberCare Department at 817/222-6423 to make arrangements for testing.
+In order to make informed breeding decisions, APHA offers color coat tests for color and white-spotting patterns through our partner laboratories.
+Order testing by submitting the DNA Order Form, available at www.apha.com/forms/registration-forms.
 Fees for testing are located in the Fee Schedule at the front of the rulebook.